jwages1/main/README.md

 # main
-This is an optional learning way.
+This website was made for fun.
+This is an alternative way of learning about Game Errors and Software Usage